joshhubert-dsp/reserve-it/README.md

 from reserve_it import CustomFormField, ReservationRequest, build_app

-# This defines a password form field that is added to all resources.
+# This defines a password form field that is added to all resource reservation webpages
 PASSWORD_FIELD = CustomFormField(
     type="password", name="password", label="Password", required=True
 )

-# This subclass handles password validation.
+# This subclass handles password validation
 class PasswordProtectedRequest(ReservationRequest):
     password: str